DJJones66/PluginState/README.md

 # BrainDrive Plugin State Example

-A comprehensive example demonstrating BrainDrive's plugin state persistence functionality.
+A comprehensive example plugin demonstrating BrainDrive's plugin state persistence functionality.
 This plugin showcases how to use the plugin state service for saving, restoring, and managing plugin state across page changes and browser sessions.

 ## 🚀 Features